10 MIN READ

 Loss can happen without warning and upset a whole team, so it's wise to prepare a contingency plan for when someone is suddenly absent.
 Having a "Plan B" will help you to lead your team toward a faster, more effective recovery.

 Helping Virtual Teams to Cope With Loss

-1. Using Technology to Talk
+1. Using Technology

-Also, emphasize that you're happy to take calls from them to offer reassurance or to explain in more detail what is happening.
+Also, emphasize that you're happy to take calls from them to offer reassurance, or to explain in more detail what is happening.
 This is essentially the same as saying to a regular team that you'll have an "open door" during this difficult time.

-An occasional follow-up call outside of the work cycle can also be valuable.
+An occasional follow-up call outside of the work cycle may also be valuable.
 It shows team members that you're conscious of what they are going through.
-But be careful that this doesn't become intrusive or that you are perceived as "checking up."
+But be careful that this doesn't become intrusive, or that you are perceived as "checking up."
 Kübler-Ross and grief expert David Kessler have useful tips on what to say for the best – and what to avoid saying – in the event of loss.

 2. Using the Virtual Peer Network

 Your team members may use social media to discuss what is going on and how they're feeling.